 2. Respect Other People

-How many people these days really know their neighbors?
+How many of us these days really know our neighbors?
 As families have fractured and the members of communities have become more self-serving, some children have forgotten how to respect other people.

 The old adage “it takes a village to raise a child” was once based upon the real experience of raising a child with the help of a hearty, collaborative effort.
 Adults from the family, neighboring homes, schools, local shops, and institutions would all pitch in to assist in bringing up a kind, smart, and respectful child.